Shopsys Platform Knowledge Base¶

-Welcome to Shopsys Framework Knowledge Base!
-On these pages, you can find everything you need to know when you want to build your own ecommerce site based on the framework.
+Welcome to Shopsys Platform Knowledge Base!
+On these pages, you can find everything you need to know when you want to build your own e-commerce site based on the framework.

-If you want to know more about what Shopsys Framework is, you can take a look at our README.md.
+If you want to know more about Shopsys Platform, you can look at our README.md.

 What is new and how to upgrade¶